 Even if a student is unsure about whether to make a report on campus or with law enforcement, a student can seek medical assistance to preserve evidence of an assault which might be used later to support a campus report, criminal prosecution or to obtain an order of protection.

 We know that many students experience sexual assault, abusive relationships, and stalking each year but that few report these incidents to the Police – the US Department of Justice estimates that about 40% of sexual assaults/rapes are reported to the police.
-At UNC, our Department of Public Safety’s officers are specially trained to help individuals who experience interpersonal violence.
+At UNC, our Department of Public Safety’s officers are specially trained to help individuals who experience these types of violence.
 For some survivors, it is challenging to share the specific details of an incident of interpersonal violence, and not everyone feels comfortable reporting the incident to the Police as it requires telling intimate details to a stranger.
 The Department will do its best to support you and connect you with advocacy services.
 Sexual assault, stalking, and abuse are crimes!
 If the incident took place off-campus, the Department will help connect you to the correct jurisdiction, such as Chapel Hill or Carrboro Police Department, in order to report the incident.
 The Deputy Title IX Coordinator (Ew Quimbaya-Winship) can guide students through the process of pursuing criminal charges as well as support them with their options on campus, including support and reporting options.

 According to the Federal Law known as the Clery Act, UNC Public Safety police officers must investigate all reports of violence crime – including sexual offenses – to rule out the potential for an imminent, ongoing threat to the campus community.
 This includes any sexual offense reported to other agencies (Student Affairs, Campus Health Services, etc.) which comes to the attention of UNC Public Safety.

 Beyond that, victims of sexual crimes are under no obligation to contribute to an investigation.
 If the victim does wish officers to pursue an investigation and potential prosecution, an incident report without identifying information about the reporting party will be filed.
 Neither the victim’s name nor any identifying information will appear in this document.
-Public Safety officers also will connect the reporting party to Ew Quimbaya-Winship (the Deputy Title IX Coordinator) and will make the reporting party aware of of the numerous campus and community resources available to victims of violent crimes.
+Public Safety officers also will connect the reporting party to Ew Quimbaya-Winship (the Student Complaint/Deputy Title IX Coordinator) and will make the reporting party aware of of the numerous campus and community resources available to victims of violent crimes.

 You may also be interested in: